alexpadillarosas/Jetpack-4-NavigationComponent/README.md

 ```xml
 <activity android:name=".MainActivity" android:theme="@style/SplashTheme">
 ```
-Lastly, do not forget to set the original theme(Base application theme) of your MainActivity back, otherwise it will have the image as background. in the onCreate method of your MainActivity, before the super, add:
+Lastly, do not forget to set the original theme(Base application theme, in this example AppTheme) of your MainActivity back, otherwise it will have the image as background. in the onCreate method of your MainActivity, before the super, add:
 ```java
 setTheme(R.style.AppTheme);